 Cutting edge XRF

-Itrax XRF scanners provides continuous chemical element data that have a documented good accordance with traditional XRF analysis.
-Add to this the speed of analysis as well as the minimized sample preparation that Itrax XRF scanning offers, saving so much time and work.
+Itrax XRF scanners provide chemical element data in continuous scans.
+The data have a documented good accordance with traditional XRF analysis.
+Add to this the speed of analysis together with the minimal sample preparation needed.
 A drill core can be scanned with good results without further sample preparation.
-Scan speed is optimized by the short time needed for a reliable measurement, and by the continuous, non contact scanning where no stopping at each point to move the scan head up and down is required.
-All elements of interest are determined simultaneously in one analysis, and with highest sensitivity.
-Quantification takes no longer time, and there is no need for calibration with standards for every analysis.
-This removes the need for time consuming multiple analyses at different voltages.
+Scan speed is optimized by the short time needed for a reliable measurement, and by the continuous, non contact scanning where no stopping to move the scan head up and down at each point is required.
+All elements of interest are determined simultaneously in just one analysis, and with highest sensitivity.
+Quantification takes no extra time, and there is no need for calibration with standards for every analysis.
+In this new construction, the need for time consuming multiple analyses at different voltages is gone.
 The ability to determine Na is important for good quantitative results, and the trace element info that you get at the same time can provide so much proxy information.

 Adapted to cores

-Itrax XRF Scanner MC can scan along a sample, without missing any part.
-It can also be programmed to perform different sections of a scan along parallel tracks, in order to avoid sample parts that contain damages, etc. Each instrument is equipped with high performance XRF and a RGB optical camera that registers detailed sample images.
-A laser distance meter determines the sample topography, allowing for analyses that have correct distance to the sample surface at each and every increment.
+Itrax XRF Scanner MC scans continuously, and can be programmed to scan different sections of a scan along parallel tracks, in order to avoid sample parts that contain damages, etc. Each instrument is equipped with high performance XRF and a RGB optical camera that registers detailed sample images.
+The sample topography is determined by a laser, allowing for analyses that have correct distance to the sample surface at each and every increment, without contact.

 Itrax offers a unique, cutting edge feature where the analytical speed and performance is maintained as increment size is decreased.
-For the XRF scanner MC, this means that the very short measuring time of one second per increment can be applied from centimeter increments and all the way down to 1 millimeter.
-Within this range, the increment size has no impact on the speed/data quality ratio.
-Even higher lateral resolution can be achieved by a slit system.
+For the XRF scanner MC, this means that a measuring time of one second per increment often can be applied from centimeter scale and all the way down to 1 millimeter, since the step size has no impact on the speed/data quality ratio.

 Photo: Drill core boxes at Australian Laboratory Services lab in Malå, Sweden.